stertooy/gda-test-gap/README.md

 # gda-test-gap

 This GitHub action tests GAP with the GAP package located in the current directory.
+Based (loosely) on [gap-actions/run-pkg-tests](https://github.com/gap-actions/run-pkg-tests).

 ## Usage